lyuboto/docker-and-terraform-task/README.md

 1. Initialize a working directory:
   - cd terraformtask
   - terraform init
-2. Apply the Terraform file:
+2. Apply the Terraform configuration:
   - terraform apply
-3. After the deployment is complete, find the IP address of the container.
-You can use the name of the container (default one is blubirdcont):
+3. After the deployment is complete, you should see the IP address of the container as an output.
-  - docker inspect blubirdcont | grep IPAddress
 4. Use the IP address to check the content of the webpage:
   - curl *IP Address*:80
 5. The result should be: WELCOME TO BLUBIRD :)